Gloom-Team/NexaLauncher-Cracked/README.md

 - Power plan detection
 - Side-by-side comparison

-## Full Change Log and Undo
+### Full Change Log and Undo

-ReadyPC logs every applied change with timestamps and stores everything locally.
+ReadyPC logs every applied tweak locally with timestamps so you can stay in control.

-You can:

 - Undo individual tweaks
 - Revert all applied changes